 1-2-5.
 AUTOMATED POINT-OUT PROCEDURES

-The automated point-out function may be used in lieu of verbal procedures to initiate a pointout.
-Due to VATSIM limitations, the receiving controller must verbally accept the point-out or require a handoff.
+The automated point-out function may be used in lieu of verbally initiating and coordinating a point-out.
+However, due to VATSIM limitations, the receiving controller must verbally approve the point-out.
 The following procedures apply: